-A couple of weeks ago I wrote about how Emirates drastically increased fuel surcharges on tickets.
-The airline has now significantly increased fuel surcharges again, which is especially bad news for those looking to redeem Skywards miles.
+For the third time in recent months, Emirates has drastically increased fuel surcharges on tickets.
+This is especially bad news for those looking to redeem Skywards miles.

 Emirates award flights just got more expensive